 If you haven’t seen it:

-Ice Cold in Alex (or Desert Attack, as it was released in the USA, as a heavily edited and far inferior version) is an exciting and inspirational war movie.
+Ice Cold in Alex (or Desert Attack, as it was known in the USA, in a heavily edited and far inferior version) is an exciting and inspirational war movie.

 It tells the story of the crew of a military ambulance in North Africa, desperately trying to make it to the safety of Alexandria.
 There are scenes of drama, comedy, and unbearable tension, all set against the authentic backdrop of the North African desert during world war two.

 It stars the great English actor John Mills, and the lovely Sylvia Syms.

 One piece of advice for you, when you watch Ice Cold in Alex, make sure you have a cold beer handy – at the end of the film you will need it.

 Scroll down past the trailer for more.

 Click below to watch the trailer for Ice Cold in Alex: (If you cannot see the trailer below, your browser may need adjusting)

 SPOILER ALERT: The plot summary and comments below contain details that might spoil your enjoyment of the movie if you have not already seen it.

 In the opening scenes, the North African town of Tobruk is evacuated because of news the Germans are advancing.
 Captain Anson, a burnt out alcoholic, drives an army ambulance.
 Anson, along with Sergeant Pugh, and two nurses, joins the convoy to Alexandria, but they separated from them following an enemy attack.
 The ambulance crew must make their own way to safety, negotiating minefields, quicksand, mechanical failures, German soldiers, and the relentless heat.